unam3/kaiwa/Readme.md

 `server.keepalive` is not defined, then XMPP ping will use the default settings (with interval of 5 minutes).

+Set `server.securePasswordStorage` to `false` if you want the users to save their *passwords* in the browser local storage.
+In secure mode with SCRAM authentication enabled Kaiwa will try to save only salted data.
+The secure mode *will not work* with `digest-md5` authentication.

 ## What's included?

 Kaiwa comes with support for: